Vihaan3/knowledge-garden/content/Personal Knowledge Management/John Locke Quick Answers.md

 			- You easily could have very different moral intuitions in different circumstances
 - Is there such a thing as too much democracy?
 - Why do civilizations collapse?
 Is our civilization in danger?
+- What is the optimal global population?
+- Why was sustained economic growth so rare before the later 18th century and why did this change?
+- There is an unprecedented epidemic of depression and anxiety among young people.
+Can we fix this?
+How?
+- When will advancing technology make most of us unemployable?
+What should we do about this?